Mohamed-safras/Mohamed-Safras/README.md

 **Software Engineer | Microservices & DevOps Enthusiast**

-I am a Software Engineer with over 3 years of experience specializing in microservices architecture and responsive web applications.
+I'm a Software Engineer with over 3 years of experience specializing in microservices architecture and responsive web applications.
 My focus is on building modular, scalable services using cloud-native principles, bridging the gap between development and resilient infrastructure.

 ---